Hire a Dedicated Software Development Team in 2023: Pros and Cons of this Approach, and Practical Advice

 - you're lacking an in-house development team altogether;

-- your in-house team doesn't have the resources to take on a new project;
+- your in-house team has a hired CTO but doesn't have the resources to take on a new project;

 - or your developers don't have the required expertise in a certain field (e.g., you need an iOS or Android application, but your developers are geared to building e-commerce websites).